yvetteekon/Christmas-In-Three-Words/README.md

 ### Result:

-Santa, drunk, trump, "fword",, tree, family, thankful, Jesus occured in decreasing frequency or order in the tweets mined.
+Santa, drunk, trump, fuck, tree, family, thankful, Jesus occured in decreasing frequency or order in the tweets mined.